 While prohibition resulted in the almost complete demise of this truly American libation, many of these original recipes persisted in small pockets of the Northeastern United States and beyond.
 Here in the Northwest, early proponents of more distinct old world styles (like Portland’s Reverend Nat –the grandfather of Oregon’s farmhouse ciders) enabled cider drinkers to experience original American cider for the first time.

-Founded on the principle of creating a truly original craft hard cider evocative of this dynamic part of a brave new world, Reveille hard ciders feature Northwest fruits fermented with sharp and distinctive beer yeasts, recreating the experience of enjoying small-batch Belgian and English farmhouse and country-style hard ciders.
+Founded on the principle of creating an original craft hard cider evocative of this dynamic part of a brave new world, Reveille hard ciders feature Northwest fruits fermented with sharp and distinctive beer yeasts, recreating the experience of enjoying small-batch Belgian farmhouse and English pub-style hard ciders.

 Every batch of Reveille hard cider is based on a unique blend of northwest apples, which impart their own powerful character on every recipe.
 As such, while some of the names might stay the same, each batch is its own unique iteration, featuring incremental recipe changes to highlight and compliment the most dominant apple varieties in each batch.
 With Reveille hard cider, you can expect new layers of intrigue in every glass, as familiar styles unfold to expose new flavors and experiences.

 Reveille is committed to reproducing the unique taste and character of the old-world European utility ciders that powered our early American ancestors so long ago –and do again today.